CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![Resource groups is highlighted in the Azure services list.](media/wizard.png "Azure services")

-1. Click on Next on the upgrade wizard, on **Package managment option** page select the below options and click on next.
+1. Click on Next on the upgrade wizard, on **Package management option** page select the below options and click on next.

       • Update connection strings to use new provider names.
       • Continue upgrade process when a package upgrade fails.